XiaowenLin/cs205-homework/README.md

 Harvard CS205 Homework Repository
 Self-study extreme programming course offered at Harvard, as a gradute level course for data science program.
 1. Do the final question in HW1.
-In map-reduce programming paradigm, use spark to find independent components in a graph
+In map-reduce programming paradigm, use spark to find independent components in a graph.
+The essence is implementation of decentralized BFS.
+Init distance dict, and rdd of nodes.
+In each iteration, in map prase, nodes at the frontier updates its distance.
+In reduce phase, collect dict of distance, which will be used in the next map phase.
+After BFS is implemented, use it to get indenpendent component in the graph.
+Pop one node, do BFS search, collect the touched nodes as one component, and remove them from the pool.
+Repeat until pool is empty.